Spencer Davis: Later life

 Davis retained an affinity for Germany.
 He had studied German and played in clubs in Berlin early in his career.
 He watched both the building of the Berlin Wall in 1961 and its fall in 1989.

 Davis was a supporter and honorary member of the Wales nationalist party, Plaid Cymru.
 From the mid-1970s onwards, Davis lived in Avalon on Catalina Island, a small island off the coast of Southern California.
 During the summer of 2012, the Catalina Island Museum hosted an exhibition called "Gimme Some Lovin': The Spencer Davis Group", to celebrate Davis's musical career.
 To complement the museum show, the museum also hosted a symposium on "The British Invasion", where Davis was joined on a panel by, among others, Micky Dolenz of the Monkees and a July Fourth concert featuring Davis singing his hits with a backing band named 'The Catalina All Stars'.

 Personal life

-He had three children and divorced in the late 1970s.
+Davis is survived by his partner, June Dante, three children, Lisa, Sarah and Gareth, and five grandchildren.